 Ideally, I would love some shelving for all the samples that I collect for my clients just like in the first image.
 I wish!
 In my home instead, there’s some shelving in a wall insert behind my desk, but they’re stuffed with books.
 Every now and then I try to re-arrange things and move them around in great hopes to find a better placement for the samples that I find myself squeezing at the bottom shelves, in order to maintain a “clutter-free” first impression.
 Sometimes it works, but other times I fail at it miserably.
 In any case, this is my little space.

 I have no moodboards (I know they’re quite common among designers, but I hardly ever work with them).
 I do however like having a lot of artwork all around.
-Art always inspires me.
+Art, no matter what genre, always inspires me.
 And in case some of you wonder, the lamp is vintage with a solid marble base – real heavy too.
 I love mix and match design schemes and my home is the epitomy of that approach.

 I hope I gave you enough inspiration for today.
-I would love to know your thoughts on this, so do feel free to comment.
+If you are craving for more then do check out: 25 home office inspired decor ideas.
+And don’t forget I to let me know your thoughts on this, so do feel free to comment.

 Take good care now,